sourcegraph/handbook/content/marketing/creating_blog_posts.md

 - The `canonical` field is optional and only required to override the canonical link.
 Important for cross-posting blogs from personal blogs or published news sites.
 By default, set to `https://about.sourcegraph.com/blog/the-blog-slug`.
 - The `socialImage` field is optional.
 Use the full path to image in order to be read properly on Twitter and Facebook.
 Ideal image size: 1,200 x 628 pixels. <a href="https://sproutsocial.com/insights/social-media-image-sizes-guide/" rel="nofollow" target="_blank">Latest social size guidelines</a>.

-## Adding images
+## Adding images and other media

-- Small images can be placed in the `website/static/blog` directory and have the url of `/blog/example-image.jpg` in your markdown.
-- Large images, GIFs, and other binary assets should be uploaded to the `sourcegraph-assets` Google Cloud Storage bucket.
-You can use the UI uploader at [https://console.cloud.google.com/storage/browser/sourcegraph-assets/blog](https://console.cloud.google.com/storage/browser/sourcegraph-assets/blog) or you can use the CLI with `gsutil cp local/path/to/myasset.png gs://sourcegraph-assets/`, with the image `src` being `https://sourcegraphstatic.com/myasset.png`.
+### Sizing images

 - Make images as small as possible (aim for less than 200Kb).
 - Images should be no larger than 1600px wide (if you want @2x retina quality) but often, this isn't needed and 800px is fine.
 - JPEG images should be compressed at no larger than 80% quality to reduce file size.
 - The [ImageOptim](https://github.com/ImageOptim/ImageOptim) app and CLI is great for significantly reducing the size of PNG files and JPEG files.

+### Uploading images

+- Small images can be placed in the `website/static/blog` directory and have the url of `/blog/example-image.jpg` in your markdown.
+- Large images, GIFs, and other binary assets should be uploaded to the `sourcegraph-assets` Google Cloud Storage bucket.
+You can use the UI uploader at [https://console.cloud.google.com/storage/browser/sourcegraph-assets/blog](https://console.cloud.google.com/storage/browser/sourcegraph-assets/blog) or you can use the CLI with `gsutil cp local/path/to/myasset.png gs://sourcegraph-assets/`, with the image `src` being `https://sourcegraphstatic.com/blog/myasset.png`.
+  - Note: You may need to request permission to upload files to the GCP bucket.
+If you see an error message that additional permissions are required, you can ask for help in #any-question on Slack.

-## YouTube video embed code
+### YouTube video embed code

 Uses Bootstrap for responsive sizing and adequate whitespace between adjacent elements, and that only Sourcegraph videos are shown on the end screen.